rogrun/addons/bundles/org.smarthomej.binding.aquatemp/README.md

 ## Binding Configuration

-The `bridge` thing supports the connection to the AquaTemp API.
+The `bridge` thing supports the connection to the Aqua Temp API.

-* `user` (required) The E-Mail address which is registered for the AquaTemp App
+* `user` (required) The E-Mail address which is registered for the Aqua Temp App
-* `password` (required) The password which is registered for the AquaTemp App
+* `password` (required) The password which is registered for the Aqua Temp App
 * `apiCallLimit` (default = 1450) The limit how often call the API (*)
 * `bufferApiCommands` (default = 450) The buffer for commands (*)
 * `pollingInterval` (default = 0) How often the available devices should be queried in seconds (**)